cosmos/sdk-tutorials/nameservice/tutorial/16-module.md

 Start by opening two new files, `module.go` and `genesis.go`.
 We will implement the AppModule interface in `module.go` and the functions specific to genesis state management in `genesis.go`.
 The genesis-specific methods on your AppModule struct will be pass-though calls to those defined in `genesis.go`.

 Lets start with adding the following code to `module.go`.
-The scaffolding tool has already filled in all the functions with the data that is needed, but there are a couple todo's, you will have to add in the modules that this module depends on in the `AppModule` type.
+The scaffolding tool has already filled in all the functions with the data that is needed but there are still a couple of to-dos.
+You will have to add the modules that this module depends on in the `AppModule` type.

 <<<@/nameservice/x/nameservice/module.go